wp-plugins/design-approval-system/readme.txt

 Extract the zip file and just drop the contents in the wp-content/plugins/ directory of your WordPress installation and then activate the Plugin from Plugins page.

 == Changelog ==

+= Version 2.3 =
+ * NEW: DAS Videos page to admin menu!
+ * NEW: DAS News & Updates page to admin menu!
+ * NEW: Help page added to admin menu!
+ * NEW: CSS Animated Links and Buttons throughout!
+ * Fixed: "Upload Image" jQuery duplication.

 = Version 2.2 =
  * Added: Fixed "Upload Image" jQuery confliction with themes.